Donate an Artifact

 How is “fair market value” determined?

-It may take a few weeks to several months or longer to determine the fair market value, depending on the nature of the object(s) and the availability of appraisers with the required expertise.
+It may take several months or longer to determine the fair market value, depending on the nature of the object(s) and the availability of appraisers with the required expertise.

 Note: Income tax legislation does not permit you to include taxes or customs duties as part of the value.